-MED’s aim is to be an intermediary for intraregional dialogue, ensuring a high interaction and exchange of views among its participants.
-In this context, this by-invitation-only Forum, organized by ISPI, with the knowledge partnership of McKinsey & Company, aimed to bring together a restricted group of top business and institutional representatives, from all over the Mediterranean region, in order to analyze and discuss specific themes and challenges related to infrastructure.
-It has been conceived as an open debate among all the participants, under the Chatham House Rule.
-The working language is English.
+The Forum, organised with the knowledge partnership of McKinsey & Company, aims to bring together a selective group of experts, business leaders and institutional representatives, from all over the Mediterranean region, in order to analyze and discuss specific themes and challenges related to infrastructure.

 1st SESSION: FOSTERING CONNECTIVITY INVESTMENTS IN THE MENA REGION: THE ROLE OF INTERNATIONAL INVESTMENTS